python/cpython/Doc/c-api/buffer.rst

 MemoryView objects
 ==================

-A memoryview object exposes the C level buffer interface to Python.
+A :class:`memoryview` object exposes the C level buffer interface as a Python object which can then be passed around like any other object.

-.. cfunction:: PyObject* PyMemoryView_FromObject(PyObject *obj)
+.. cfunction:: PyObject *PyMemoryView_FromObject(PyObject *obj)

-   Return a memoryview object from an object that defines the buffer interface.
+   Create a memoryview object from an object that defines the buffer interface.

+.. cfunction:: PyObject *PyMemoryView_FromBuffer(Py_buffer *view)

+   Create a memoryview object wrapping the given buffer-info structure *view*.
+   The memoryview object then owns the buffer, which means you shouldn't try to release it yourself: it will be released on deallocation of the memoryview object.

-.. cfunction:: PyObject * PyMemoryView_GetContiguous(PyObject *obj,  int buffertype, char order)
+.. cfunction:: PyObject *PyMemoryView_GetContiguous(PyObject *obj, int buffertype, char order)

-   Return a memoryview object to a contiguous chunk of memory (in either 'C' or 'F'ortran order) from an object that defines the buffer interface.
+   Create a memoryview object to a contiguous chunk of memory (in either 'C' or 'F'ortran *order*) from an object that defines the buffer interface.
 If memory is contiguous, the memoryview object points to the original memory.
 Otherwise copy is made and the memoryview points to a new bytes object.

+.. cfunction:: int PyMemoryView_Check(PyObject *obj)

+   Return true if the object *obj* is a memoryview object.
+It is not currently allowed to create subclasses of :class:`memoryview`.

+.. cfunction:: Py_buffer *PyMemoryView_GET_BUFFER(PyObject *obj)

+   Return a pointer to the buffer-info structure wrapped by the given object.
+The object **must** be a memoryview instance; this macro doesn't check its type, you must do it yourself or you will risk crashes.